Scott3142/python-programming/site/codelabs/part-5.md

 euler = Person("Euler", date)
 pascal = Person.with_birthday_as_integers("Pascal", 19, 6, 1623)

-if euler.olderThan(pascal):  #  same as euler.olderThan(pascal)==true
+if euler.older_than(pascal):  #  same as euler.older_than(pascal)==true
-    print(euler.getName() + " is older than " + pascal.getName())
+    print(euler.get_name() + " is older than " + pascal.get_name())
 else:
-    print(euler.getName() + " is not older than " + pascal.getName())
+    print(euler.get_name() + " is not older than " + pascal.get_name())
 ```

 The program above asks if Euler is older than Pascal.
-The method `olderThan` returns `True` if the object that is used to call the method (`object.olderThan(objectGivenAsParameter)`) is older than the object given as the parameter, and `False` otherwise.
+The method `older_than` returns `True` if the object that is used to call the method (`object.older_than(objectGivenAsParameter)`) is older than the object given as the parameter, and `False` otherwise.

-In practice, we call the `olderThan` method of the object that matches "Euler ibn Musa Euler", which is referred to by the variable `euler`.
+In practice, we call the `older_than` method of the object that matches "Euler ibn Musa Euler", which is referred to by the variable `euler`.
 The reference `pascal`, matching the object "Blaise Pascal", is given as the parameter to that method.

 The program prints:

 Negative
 : Euler is older than Pascal

-The method `olderThan` receives a person object as its parameter.
+The method `older_than` receives a person object as its parameter.
 More precisely, the variable that is defined as the method parameter receives a copy of the value contained by the given variable.
 That value is a reference to an object, in this case.

 The implementation of the method is illustrated below.
 Note that the **method may return a value in more than one place** -- here the comparison has been divided into multiple parts based on the years, the months, and the days: